oasis-tcs/openc2-oc2ls/oc2ls.md

 | 1 | targets | Target.* | 1..n | Enumeration auto-generated from a Choice |

 ### 3.1.5 Serialization
-OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization in accordance with RFC 7493 and additional requirements specified in the following table.
+OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization in accordance with RFC 7493 using the following types:

 **JSON Serialization Requirements:**